 All employees are eligible to participate in a 403(b) program, regardless of time base (with the exception of certain student classifications), including rehired annuitants.

-Enrolllment in the CSU 403(b) Program is through an online process using the VALIC Retirement Manager system.
-Access Retirement Manager.
+Enrolllment in the CSU 403(b) Program is through an online process using the VALIC Retirement Manager system will end on April 1, 2016.

 The annual maximum exclusion amount is set by the Internal Revenue Service and changes periodically.
 For 2016, the maximum exclusion allowance is the lesser of $18,000, or 100% of your adjusted gross income.
 Please contact your tax advisor to determine your personal maximum exclusion amount.